fenago/python-networking-sysadmins/development/lab_guides/Lab_7.md

 ![](./images/C13963_07_07.jpg)

-Figure 7.7: The output iterating lists multiple times
+Caption: The output iterating lists multiple times

 In the following activity, we will be creating fixtures for a chess tournament among four players.
 We will be using list comprehension and